cncf/glossary/content/en/container-orchestration.md

 ## What it is
 [Container](/container/) orchestration refers to managing and automating containerized applications' lifecycles in dynamic environments.
-This includes different aspects that are also pursued by [Cloud Native Technologies](/cloud-native-tech/) and [Cloud Native Apps](/cloud-native-apps/), such as: deployment, (auto)scaling, auto healing and monitoring.
+It's executed through a [cloud native technology](/cloud-native-tech/) (in most cases, [Kubernetes[(/kubernetes)) that enables deployments, (auto)scaling, auto-healing, and monitoring.
+Orchestration is a metaphor.
 It works like a conductor of an orchestra, who makes sure that every part of the orchestra does what it should.

 ## Problem it addresses